MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/notification-templates.md

 |||||||

   > [!Note]
+  >
-  > You can't customize the out-of-the-box notification templates; instead, you'll need to create your own custom templates.
+  > - You can't customize the out-of-the-box notification templates; instead, you'll need to create your own custom templates.
+  > - If you use custom notification templates for record routing, we recommend that you do not add a reject option.
+By design, the record will be assigned to the routed agent even if you provide the option to the agent to reject the assignment.

 ### Create a notification template